Medically Monitored Detox

 o Poor hygiene.

-o Sudden drop in academic performance.
+o Sudden drop in job or academic performance.

 o Uncooperative nature.